jepegit/cellpy/docs/Tutorials/basic_interaction.rst

     import os
     from cellpy import cellreader

-Then define some settings and variables and create the cellpydata-object:
+Then define some settings and variables and create the CellpyData-object:

 .. code-block:: python

     raw_data_dir = r"C:\raw_data"
     out_data_dir = r"C:\processed_data"
-    cellpy_data_dir = r"C:\cellpydata"
+    cellpy_data_dir = r"C:\CellpyData"
     cycle_mode = "anode" # default is usually "anode", but...
     # These can also be set in the configuration file